Welcome to the OI guide to Universal Orlando’s Dining Plans, two separate and distinct programs now offered at Universal

 How is it redeemed?
 Each guest is provided with a plastic dining card, similar to a credit card, which they must present to a cashier at check-out.

 Where can it be used?
-The UDP-QS can be used at virtually every quick-service restaurant and food & beverage kiosk inside Universal Studios Florida and Islands of Adventure.
+The UDP-QS can be used at virtually every quick-service restaurant and food & beverage kiosk inside Universal Studios Florida, Islands of Adventure, and Volcano Bay.
 In addition, select locations at CityWalk also accept UDP-QS credits, including Starbucks, Cinnabon, Bread Box, and Hot Dog Hall of Fame.
-You can view the complete list of available locations on this hand PDF file.

 Is the UDP-QS worth it at Universal Studios Florida?